Israel Railways: Plans and proposals

-There were plans to build a high-speed railway to Eilat.
-In 2019 the project has been indefinitely frozen.
+There were plans to build a high-speed railway to Eilat but in 2019 the project was frozen indefinitely.

 In 2011 the reconstruction and expansion of the 60 km long, formerly abandoned Jezreel Valley railway line connecting Haifa and Beit Shean (near the Jordanian border) started.
 This was completed in 2016.
 There has been talk of further extending the line to Irbid, in Jordan (to allow a direct freight connection from Jordan to the Mediterranean Sea); however, no decision has yet been made on this matter.
 Another proposed extension under discussion would connect the reconstructed Jezreel Valley railway at Afula to Tiberias.

 In May 2017, an extension of the railway from Arad via Kuseife was approved.
 The line would connect to the existing Beersheba–Dimona rail line at the proposed new station at Nevatim.